In this article, we’re answering “What is liquid net worth?”

 We’ll compare liquid net worth directly to total net worth and answer common questions that we receive on the topic below.

-This article is part of our free series on private banking and estate planning, ranging from finding the best banks in Monaco to expat wealth management, which you can click here to access right now.
+This article is part of our free series on private banking and inheritance planning, ranging from finding the best banks in Monaco to expat wealth management, which you can click here to access right now.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.